-The bodies of 148 people had been pulled from the waters off the Egyptian coast today, three days after a boat carrying hundreds of migrants capsized in the Mediterranean while attempting to head to Europe.
+The bodies of 115 people had been pulled from the waters off the Egyptian coast by today, three days after a boat carrying hundreds of migrants capsized in the Mediterranean while attempting to head to Europe.

-An AP reporter near the Nile Delta city of Rosetta saw between 20 to 30 bodies brought in by fishing boats early Friday morning and delivered to a group of waiting ambulances at the coast guard pier.
-Pictures posted on social networking sites showed dozens of bodies lined up in black plastic bags, and others floating near wooden fishing boats.
+An AP reporter near the Nile Delta city of Rosetta saw between 20 to 30 bodies brought in by fishing boats early Friday morning and delivered to a group of waiting ambulances lined up at the coast guard pier.

 He added that many of the migrants are believed to have been "stored in the bottom of the boat, in the fridge."

 "Those are the ones who drowned first, most probably stuck, and their bodies might not be retrieved anytime soon," he said, adding, "those we found are the ones liberated from the boat.
 I believe many are stuck and now laying in the bottom of the sea."
 He said the boat may now have sunk to 16 meters (yards) below sea level.